-The estimated maximum exposure to defaults of £7.345m represents the Council's provision for bad debts for the Financial Instruments in the table above and forms part of the provision for bad debts as disclosed within the Balance Sheet.
-In calculating these provisions reference is made to historical collection rates and these rates are applied to the debt raised rather than the percentages shown above.
+The estimated maximum exposure to defaults of £5.559m represents the Council's provision for bad debts for the Financial Instruments in the table above and forms part of the provision for bad debts as disclosed within the Balance Sheet.
+In calculating these provisions reference is made to historical collection rates and current market conditions and these rates are applied to the debt raised rather than the percentages shown above.